tdelcey/personal_website/content/authors/admin/_index.md

 I am a historian of economics.
 My research aims at tracing the evolution of economic thought of financial markets through the 20th century.
 I use qualitative data (content analysis, private and administrative archives, oral history) and, more recently, quantitative data (bibliometric analysis and text mining).

 I completed a Ph.D. in economics at the University of Paris I Panthéon Sorbonne in 2021; I am currently a post-doctoral fellow at the Center for Political Economy at Duke University.
 I work currently on three projects: I study the emergence of American economic thought of speculation and its regulation during the interwar period.
-I am writting the history of the concept of bubbles, with a special focus on the tulip mania.
+I am writting a history of the concept of bubbles, with a special focus on the tulip mania.
 Finally, I am building quantitative tools for measuring the impact of business schools on contemporary economics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}C.V.{{< /staticref >}}